The 4 Cs of Addiction: Craving, Compulsion, Control, Consequences

 • Craving – The intense desire to use a substance, often triggered by emotions, stress, or environmental cues

-• Compulsion – The irresistible urge to use wins more often than not, even when you know that it is harmful
+• Compulsion – Acting on the urge anyway, more often than not, even when you know that it is harmful

 • Control – Often involves a loss of control, whether it’s taking more than intended, using more often than planned, or being unable to stop